Steven-Klavins/off-the-rails/README.md

 **About**

 Off the rails is a web app built in the Ruby on Rails frame-work, users can create, update, delete, and comment on articles.
-This project is an adaptation of the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html) with a few additional modifications.
+This project is an adaptation of the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html).

 The tech stack I used for this project was Ruby, Rails, RSpec and PostgreSQL apposed to SQLite.
-In addition to this I adding feature RSpec/Capybara testing and line breaks/styling for posts and CSS to make the site a little more welcoming.
+In addition to this, I added RSpec/Capybara feature testing and line breaks/styling for posts.
+I also added some CSS to make the site a little more welcoming and to highlight the navigation links to improve the user experience.

 ## What you can do

 As a user you can post, update and delete articles, articles persist when running the app on a local database.
-Other users can also leave comments on your posts, they can also later delete their comments if they wish to do so.
+Other users can also leave comments on your posts, they can also have the ability to revisit comments or delete them if they wish to do so.
+At present the site does not have authentication so there is no need for a login, however, this is something I would add if I were to deploy the site.

 <p align="center">
 <img src="Screenshot.png" alt="drawing" width="600"/>